rmjjjt/futuro_cube_manual/pawn-specialties/sizeof-from-multi-dimension-arrays.md

 3 2

-This does not work (it is due to the fact that size of minor array is not same for all members):
+This does not work (it is due to the fact that the size of the minor array is not the same for all members):

 new matrix[][] = [ [1, 2, 3], [3, 4], [5, 6 ] ]
 printf("%d %d", sizeof matrix, sizeof matrix[]);